stuvusIT/handtuchsystem/DEVELOPMENT.md

 vendor/bin/phpunit --testsuite Unit
 ```

-If a database is configured and the Engelsystem is allowed to mess around with some files, you can run feature tests.
+If a database is configured and the Handtuchsystem is allowed to mess around with some files, you can run feature tests.
 The tests can potentially delete some database entries, so they should never be run on a production system!
 ```bash
 vendor/bin/phpunit --testsuite Feature